MECH ENG 3104 - Space Vehicle Design

 The full timetable of all activities for this course can be accessed from Course Planner.

-1 Introduce students to Space Vehicle Design, its complex issues requiring expertise from many different areas of Aerospace Engineering 2 Familiarise students with space vehicle types and subsystems 3 Provide students with an understanding of the parameters that influence the design of space vehicles including their mission, orbital mechanics and the space environment 4 Equip students with analytical and numerical methods required to solve space vehicle design problems
+1 Explain Space Vehicle Design, its complex issues requiring expertise from many different areas of Aerospace Engineering; 2 Recognise space vehicle types and subsystems; 3 Explain the parameters that influence the design of space vehicles including their mission, orbital mechanics and the space environment; and 4 Use analytical and numerical methods required to solve space vehicle design problems.

 University Graduate Attributes